mmul-it/kpa-mmul/contents/Practice.md

 ## KPA Lab 1

-A local modification and document generation.
+A local modification and document generation, very coooool!

 ---